Moesif/moesif-laravel-example/readme.md

 - `app/Http/Kernel.php` added Moesif middleware.

-- `config/moesif.php` this is the settings for Moesif Middleware.
+- `config/moesif.php` this is the settings for Moesif Middleware with example options.

 If you are going to run this example, please remember to go to `config/moesif.php` and update with application id with your actual application id.